Click here to watch our 13 Tips video

 Get your serious shopping and buying done on Friday.
-Saturday is a zoo with the vendors in Exhibit Hall and many are either bought out or have closed on Sunday.
+Saturday is a zoo with the vendors in the Exhibit Hall and many are bought out by Sunday.
 If you are a Director of Religious Education or Youth Minister, you can have items mailed to the parish.
 Ask the vendor if they can provide shipping (free or at additional cost) so that you don't have to pack books, resources, CDs, etc.

 Plan ahead for evening Mass and dinner